Advertisement

 Michael Simari - Car and Driver

-So far, everyone on staff loves the effortless and responsive thrust of the Max powertrain—its rolling-start and passing times comfortably beat all comers in our most recent comparison test—while the GH's braking and cornering figures aren't nearly as impressive.
-Another regular accolade is its quietness at highway speeds, which tied the Kia Telluride—another regular favorite of ours—for tops in that same comparison test.
+So far, everyone on staff loves the effortless and responsive thrust of the Max powertrain—its rolling-start and passing times comfortably beat all comers in our most recent comparison test.
+Another regular accolade is its quietness at highway speeds, which tied the Kia Telluride, another regular favorite of ours, for tops in that same test.
+The GH's braking and cornering figures, however, aren't nearly as impressive.

 Making plans for the all-American summer road trip has the Grand Highlander's sign-out line growing.
 This one is going to get to 40,000 miles quickly.